IBM/unitxt/docs/adding_common_recipe.rst

 .. code-block:: python

-    from unitxt.blocks import CommonRecipe
+    from unitxt.blocks import StandardRecipe
     from unitxt import load_dataset

-    recipe = CommonRecipe(
+    recipe = StandardRecipe(
         card='cards.wnli',
-        num_demos=5, # The number of demonstrations for in-context learning demos_pool_size=100, # The size of the demonstration pool from which to sample the 5 demonstrations instruction_item=0, # Which instruction from the ones available in the card )
+        num_demos=3, # The number of demonstrations for in-context learning demos_pool_size=100 # The size of the demonstration pool from which to sample the 5 demonstrations )

     dataset = load_dataset(recipe)